 Whether through music class in preschool, drama class in the sixth grade, or photography class in the tenth grade, students are exposed to the arts at every grade level.
 Wilson Hall believes that a student cannot be truly well rounded without a foundation in the fine and performing arts, and it is through the arts that students are encouraged to express themselves and are inspired to discover new talents.

 Community service is an important aspect of student life at Wilson Hall, and students at all grade levels participate in school sponsored projects.
-Seniors are strongly encouraged to perform a minimum number of service hours to their school and community with the 55 members of the Class of 2017 completing 3,892 hours of community service during their senior year alone.
-While many service projects benefit local causes, such as nursing home residents, students have the opportunity to participate in large efforts to benefit the American Cancer Society and the Leukemia and Lymphoma Society.
+Seniors are strongly encouraged to perform a minimum number of service hours to their school and community with the 69 members of the Class of 2018 completing 6,960 hours of community service during their senior year alone.
+While many service projects benefit local causes, such as nursing home residents, students have the opportunity to participate in large efforts to benefit the Children’s Miracle Network and the Leukemia and Lymphoma Society.

 Art Club: 9th-12th

 Art National Honor Society: 10th-12th

 Beta Clubs (service-oriented honor society): Junior, 7th – 9th / Senior, 10th – 12th

 Baron Ambassadors (student guides & hosts): 11th & 12th

 Baron Book Club (rewards reading): 1st – 5th